thobryan/planning_poker/README.md

 ### Deployment workflow
 1. Push changes to GitHub (`main` or release branch).
-2. On the server, pull new commits and run `docker compose pull && docker compose up -d --build web caddy`.
+2. On the server run `./scripts/deploy.sh` (it pulls git, updates images, rebuilds `web`, and restarts the stack).
+Use `bash scripts/deploy.sh` if your shell doesn’t execute it directly.
 3. Confirm health via `docker compose ps` and hit `/health` once you add one.

 This layout keeps Django stateless, uses Postgres for durable data, Redis for future caching/queues, and Caddy for encrypted ingress so it’s ready to sit behind Cloudflare in production.